 The reading of the Georgia implied consent law means that a law enforcement officer is claiming that you are DUI.
 While breath tests are the easiest forensic tests in a DUI-alcohol case, some officers in GA now demand a blood alcohol test.
 Blood or breath tests are statutorily controlled “forensic” tests regulated under provisions of OCGA 40-6-392, as these relate to DUI law in Georgia.

-Since the early 1950s, the implied consent law states that the suspected DUI driver MUST take the post-investigation test (to determine what impairing substances are in your bloodstream) as requested by the arresting cop.
-By not taking the post-arrest testing being offered, this refusal carries civil consequences.
+Since the early 1950s, some states had passed laws requiring that a suspected DUI driver MUST take the post-investigation chemical test of bodily substances (to determine what impairing substances are in your bloodstream) as requested by the arresting cop.
+By not taking the post-arrest testing being offered, this refusal carried civil license revocation or suspension consequences.

-To refuse breathalyzer Georgia (or blood collection) testing creates a potential loss of the right to drive in GA.
+To refuse the post-arrest breathalyzer in Georgia (or a blood collection, if that is the implied consent test selected), such refusal of testing creates a potential loss of the right to drive in GA.
 Such refusal becomes a violation of implied consent law and puts your driving privileges in jeopardy of suspension.

 The police are told to read the Georgia implied consent notice from the April 28, 2019 implied consent card verbatim.
-Minor errors in the reading won’t invalidate the legality of this advisement, but substantive errors or omissions will.
+Minor errors in the reading will not invalidate the legality of this advisement, but substantive errors or omissions will.
 See Sauls v.
 State for the controlling opinion on that issue.

 The new implied consent notice, carried by all law enforcement officers in Georgia, is bright green in color.
 The prior card was a dull orange color.
 Our DUI lawyers can sometimes tell which card is being read by seeing the color on a police video, but typically can hear the audio of what was read to the person in custody.Implied Consent DUI Breathalyzer Test in Georgia: The New 2019 Card